 There are four gangs that reign over the four major districts of New Oasis City.
 For many years they have competed against each other in organized brawls and competitions to see who is worthy of the King's title.
 Very rarely have things gotten out of hand until just a month ago, members of the gangs started to turn up missing and/or dead.
 At each of the crime scenes, there was evidence of foul play from other gangs--which has ultimately turned them all into enemies once again.

-However, what the gangs don't know is that this is the secret work of undercover cops--ordered by the Mayor to put an end to the gangs' influences over their respective districts.
+However, what the gangs don't know is that this is the secret work of undercover cops--paid secretly by the Mayor to put an end to the gangs' influences over their respective districts.
 Members of the authorities have disguised themselves as gang-members, and have attacked or killed rivaling members of the gang specific to their disguises.